attila-lendvai/maru/README.md

     initial bootstrap was done not by using another programming language/compiler, but by pen and paper!

+  - [forsp](https://xorvoid.com/forsp.html): an interesting amalgam of
+    Lisp and Forth.
+It dosn't self-host in the sense that there's only a forsp.c (16kb, ~600 LoC), there's no compiler written in forsp, but it does have a metacircular example, and a rather small one at that.

   - [bootstrappable.org](http://bootstrappable.org/): a community
     around bootstrapping, and making/keeping projects
     bootstrapable.
 It brings together many interesting projects: